Place Saint-Sulpice: Features

-In addition to the church, the square features the Fontaine Saint-Sulpice, or Fountain of the Four Bishops (Fontaine des Quatre Evêques), built in the center of the square between 1844 and 1848, was designed by the architect Joachim Visconti.
-The fountain presents the statues of four bishops, one on each of its sides:
+In addition to the church, the square features the Fontaine Saint-Sulpice, or Fountain of the Four Bishops (Fontaine des Quatre Evêques), built in the center of the square between 1844 and 1848, which was designed by the architect Joachim Visconti.

+The first photographs of the new fountain in 1848 was by the new technology's inventor, Hippolyte Bayard.

+The fountain presents the statues of four bishops, all known for their excellent preaching, one on each of its sides: